Dating Theory Calculator

 That's it!
 Try different combinations to find the strategy that suits you most.

 Remember that math can't take into account every possible factor, for example, human emotions.
-As the mathematician, Bobby Seagull, said 'it should be a guidance'.
+As the mathematician, Bobby Seagull, said.

 People stop searching too soon

 The optimal stopping problem isn't just pure mathematics.
-Experimental psychologists, J. Neil Bearden and Amnon Rapoport, have studied the decision behavior of actual people in their publication in Operations Research in Experimental Psychology.
+Experimental psychologists, J. Neil Bearden and Amnon Rapoport, have studied the decision behavior of actual people in their.
 Each tested person (subject) had to hire one (virtual) applicant for a position where there were 40 or 80 other candidates.
-The subjects could either choose the current applicant, or proceed to the next one just as in optimal stopping problem.
+The subjects could either choose the current applicant or proceed to the next one, just as in the optimal stopping problem.
 Once the best overall candidate was selected, a subject was awarded either $0.30 or $0.50.
 Psychologists repeated this experiment 100 times on each tested person, so the total possible payoff was relatively high.
 What do you think?
 Did subjects follow the optimal policy?

 There are many problems of this kind in the real world.
 For example, drivers must decide which gas station along a highway they should choose to stop at for gas.
 According to the above research, they might pay more than if they had searched for a longer time.
 Another example is selling a house.
 You don't know the value of the offers before they come.
 With each offer, you must decide whether you accept or reject it.
 How long should you wait for the best deal?